 - Click on Options (a command dialog box pop up) >> select Sort left to Right >> click OK.

-- Next, in that Sort window, select ROW 3 (from the Sort by drop-down menu).
+- In that Sort window, select Row 3 (from the Sort by drop-down menu).

 - Next, click OK.
 The result will be similar to the image below.

 - Select all the blank columns >> Right click >> Select Delete >> Select Delete Entire Column.